 The state of Minnesota penalizes insurance fraud based on whichever is greater:

+The value of the property, services, or other benefits wrongfully obtained.
+The economic loss suffered by any person.
 Once this value is calculated, it is used to issue the penalty based on the theft statute sentences:

 If you have an insurance fraud case against you, contact a defense lawyer to discuss your options.